 At the age of 21, Antonio is a sensational prospect at 118 pounds.
 He is a former elite amateur at the international level, and was named USA Boxing’s “2015 Elite Male Athlete of the Year.”
 He won gold medals at the 2014 Pan American Youth Championships and 2015 Pan American Games, and represented the United States at the 2016 Olympic Games in Rio de Janiero, Brazil.

 He stayed very active with five fights in his first nine months as a pro.

-In his last fight on July 7 in Tampa, Florida, he stepped up to six-round status for the first time and won a unanimous decision against Leonardo Reyes.
+In his last fight on November 3 in Kissimmee, Florida, he won a six-round unanimous decision against previously undefeated Jonathan Garza.

 Antonio said, “I’ve been working with my trainer, Tito Ocasio, since I came back from the Olympics.
 He’s more of a professional-style coach, he’s trained several world champions.
 I decided to train with him because he’s one of the best professional coaches in Florida right now.

 “The gym I go to is his gym.
 It’s called John 3:16 & 17 Boxing Club in Ocala.
 The verse is, ‘For God so loved the world, that he gave his only begotten Son, that whosoever believes in him should not perish, but have everlasting life.’

 “My style – man, I like to bring the fight!
 I can box – I can be nice – but I just love to throw punches and let the fans see a good fight.